Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: Literature Review

-Previous DCOP \cite{Modi,Yeoh,cox2005distributed,pearce2008solving}, for multiagent systems and coordination, applied to problems such as the mobile sensor team, among others, has been proposed for modeling the heterogeneous vehicle team in TIM.
-However, the previous studies assumed a static environment, simplifying dynamic traffic behaviors and events changing over time \cite{JD2}.
+Previously, DCOP,\citep{Modi,Yeoh} a generic modeling approach for multiagent systems and coordination that has commonly been applied to problems such as the mobile sensor team, among others has been proposed for modeling the heterogeneous vehicle team in TIM.\citep{JD2} However, this model assumed a static environment, simplifying dynamic behaviors of traffic and events changing by time.
 A myopic resource allocation decision that does not consider the sequence of dependent events can not proactively adapt to changes in the environment over multiple time stages.
 Also, the availability of emergency resources for near-future emergencies was not considered that could be estimated based on the service time of the current request.
-The predictions of the environment and the resource availability in a future time should be considered when making decisions in response to the current request.
-Research on DCOP under stochastic uncertainty shows that network uncertainty can be reduced through multi-agent collaborative sampling \cite{Leaute}.
-Multi-agent coordination has been successfully used to efficiently explore unknown environments using the probabilistic multi-hypothesis tracker (PMHT) technique \cite{Cheung}.
-Using the Adopt polynomial-space algorithm, DCOP has been shown to achieve globally optimal solutions under asynchronous task execution while achieving high computational efficiency \cite{Modi, Modi1}.
+The predictions of the environment and the resource availability in a future time should be considered through a look-ahead model when making decisions in response to the current request.